-A lawyer has a fiduciary duty to avoid conflicting interest with a client.
-A conflict of interest arises whenever a lawyer’s independent judgement on behalf of a client may be affected by a loyalty to another party or even to his or her own interest.
-There is a potential conflict of interest when an attorney:
+Your lawyer has a fiduciary duty to avoid a conflict of interest with a client.
+A conflict of interest arises whenever a lawyer’s independent judgment on behalf of a client may be affected by loyalty to another party or even to his or her own interest, this may lead to a legal malpractice claim.
+There is a conflict of interest when an attorney:

 - Represents multiple claimants in an aggregate settlement (common when an accident injures several individuals, all of whom hire the same lawyer)

-- Represents both sides in a matter where the parties’ interests may conflict (e.g. representing both buyer and selling or both parties in a divorce)
+- Represents both sides in a matter where the client’s interests may conflict (e.g. representing both buyer and selling or both parties in a divorce)